-If you've gone through challenging financial times, it's possible you've fallen behind on payments to some of your creditors.
+If you've gone through challenging financial times, you may have fallen behind on payments to some of your creditors.
 As a result, you could see charge-offs listed on your credit reports.
 Although charge-offs hurt your credit, you can recover from them.

 It’s important to understand that if your debt is charged-off, that doesn’t mean you’re off the hook.
-The creditor may try to collect a charged-off debt, or more likely, the debt will be turned over to a collection agency.
+The creditor may try to collect a charged-off debt, or more likely, turn the debt over to a collection agency.

 - Late payments that led up to the charge-off may appear on your credit reports for up to seven years from the date you were late.

 - The charge-off notation may appear on your credit reports for up to seven years plus 180 days from the date you first fell behind with the lender.